panbanda/kohana-i18n-manager/README.md

 ### Copy language files to a database

-Assuming you already have a database configured, it will automatically generate the table and put the language keys (from all language files) into the database.
+Assuming you already have a database configured, it will automatically generate the table (if it does not already exist) and put the language keys (from all language files) into the database.

 		php index.php --uri=i18n/db_import